loning/the-phys/docs/psi-structum/book-1-collapse-ontology/volume-01/chapter-006-observer-cone.md

 Each fiber is an observer-cone.

-## Physical Implications
+## Structural Implications

-Observer-cones explain:
+Observer-cones provide the mathematical framework for:
+- The geometric limits of observation in golden space
+- Information capacity bounds for observers
-- Why observation creates reality
+- Self-referential structure in observation
-- The origin of measurement limits
+- Hierarchical organization of observable states

-- Quantum decoherence patterns
-- The holographic principle
+**Note**: Specific connections to physical phenomena require further derivation from the foundational principles.

 ## Exercises